PavelMKh/market-data-app/README.md

 - Uploading data for all tickers in your database from the last date to the current one (from MOEX only)
 - Export candles history in CSV format
 - Web client for the most requested functions
+- Upload and updating financial reports for all tickers in your DB

 ## 💻 Usage
 ### 1. Historic candles